geosoft1/tools/HOWTO.md

         ./Install.sh

-Gopei will install the last go compiler and the last ide and link them.
-Also will add GOPATH in LiteIDE.
+Gopei will install last versions of [golang](http://golang.org) compiler and [LiteIDEiteide](https://github.com/visualfc/liteide).
+Also will link go compiler with  LiteIDE.

 **Install in full mode**